marbel89/df-animal-breeder/README.md

 # Animal Breeder for DFHack

-   A GUI tool for managing animal breeding in Dwarf Fortress.
+   A GUI tool for managing animal breeding and attribute hereditary in Dwarf Fortress... if it were implemented.

    ## Installation
    1. Copy `animal-breeder.lua` to `<DF>/hack/scripts/`